Parliamentary Elections - 2015

 MP's are currently elected every 5 years, however the serving Prime Minister can ask for Parliament to be dissolved at any time.
-The Parliamentary Election will take place on 7 May 2015.
+The Parliamentary Election took place on 7 May 2015.

 You can find out the name of your MP and how to contact him or her using the Government online Constituency locator.